 Unfortunately, fighting colds and the flu isn’t quite so simple.
 Most doctors believe there is little, if any, scientific support for “feed a cold, starve a fever.”

-Instead, most doctors will tell you to get plenty of rest and fluids for both.
+Instead, doctors will tell you to get plenty of rest and fluids for both.
 Colds and the flu seem to run their course in a week or so.

 In the meantime, you can often treat specific symptoms with various over-the-counter medications.
 Besides, if you remember the last time you were sick, you also may remember that you weren’t very hungry anyway.